Kabul bombing: Anger as city buries dead after huge suicide blast

 "We are trying to do everything possible to reach out to Pakistan to make them understand that supporting terrorist groups is not going to benefit Afghanistan or Pakistan.
 So far our effort has not been fruitful," he added.

+The network is ostensibly part of the Afghan Taliban but was the only group that didn't pledge full allegiance to late Taliban leader Mullah Omar, he said.
+It's the most militant part of the Taliban although its interests are not so much ideological as financial, such as smuggling across the border, or concerned with maintaining power.

+Some of the biggest attacks in the past have been the work of the group, now headed by a second generation of jihadi leaders from the Haqqani family, he said.

-Embassies, companies targeted
+Embassies, companies hit

-The explosion happened close to Western embassies, government institutions and various residencies of high-ranking officials.
+Wednesday's devastating explosion happened close to Western embassies, government institutions and various residencies of high-ranking officials.

-Eleven US citizens, assigned to the US embassy as contractors, were injured in the explosion while at Camp Eggers, a US facility across the street from the Germany embassy.
-Nine Afghan security personnel working for the US were also killed.
+Eleven US citizens, assigned to the US Embassy as contractors, were injured in the explosion while at Camp Eggers, a US facility across the street from the German Embassy.
+Nine Afghan security personnel working for the United States were killed.

-The BBC said driver Mohammed Nazir, who had worked with the broadcaster for four years and had a young family, died in the blast.
-Four BBC journalists were injured, but their injuries are not thought to be life threatening, according to a BBC World Service statement.
+The BBC said driver Mohammed Nazir had died in the blast.
+Four BBC journalists were injured, but their injuries are not thought to be life-threatening, according to a BBC World Service statement.

 TOLO news employee Aziz Navin, 22, was killed on his way to work, the news agency reported.

 German Foreign Minister Sigmar Gabriel said the bombing was in the "immediate vicinity" of its embassy.
-The French and Canadian embassies were also damaged in the blast, as were the offices of broadcaster 1TV Afghanistan.
+The French and Canadian embassies were also damaged in the attack, as were the offices of broadcaster 1TV Afghanistan.

-Layma Tabibi, an Afghan-American who works at a local consulting firm, heard the blast and told CNN a lot of casualties appeared to be from the Roshan telecommunications company.

-"Afghans.
-It's always Afghans," she said, when asked who suffered in such attacks.
-"It's always Afghans that are harmed and get killed, rather than who the attacker wants to target."